Sybil-Raphael/09-ai-routine-generator/prompts.md

 It should provide a structured, step-by-step routine that fits these parameters.

 ## Prompt 2
-I want to save the all of the user’s selected routine preferences so that when they come back, their previous choices are still there.
+I want to save the all of the user's selected routine preferences so that when they come back, their previous choices are still there.
 Add this behavior to my app.